AdnenMess/Time-Series-Data-Pipeline/README.md

 Therefore, to simplify the process, I will only take 24 hours per day (24 hours = 86400 seconds), as the data is recorded in seconds.

-The main goal of the process is to transform the time in the dataset, which is originally in seconds, into the timestamp format used by influxdb `YYYY-MM-DDTHH:MM:SS.sssZ`.
+The main goal of the process is to transform the time in the dataset which is originally in seconds into the timestamp format used by influxdb `YYYY-MM-DDTHH:MM:SS.sssZ`.

 To do this, I extracted the day of recording from the name of the csv files (example: if the name of the csv file is 20161007_210049.csv, the day of recording is 10/07/2016).